Many want to leave New Jersey despite highly rated quality of life, Monmouth poll finds

-Around two in three Garden State residents rate New Jersey as an excellent or good place to live, compared to 22% who say living in the state is fair, and better than 13% who give it a poor rating, according to Monmouth's poll.
+About two in three Garden State residents rate New Jersey as an excellent or good place to live, compared with 22% who say living in the state is fair and 13% who give it a poor rating, according to Monmouth's poll.

-Those who want out of the Garden State refer to high property taxes and house prices, said Patrick Murray, director of the independent Monmouth University Polling Institute.
-He suggests that many appreciate the state's benefits, but those benefits aren't enough to convince people to stay.
+Those who want out of New Jersey cite the state's high property taxes and house prices, said Patrick Murray, director of the Monmouth University Polling Institute.
+He suggests many appreciate the state's benefits, but those benefits aren't enough to convince people to stay.

 People are also reading…